KOVO: History

 The station went on the air as KOVO in 1939.
-In April 1948 it increased its power from 250 W to 1 KW.
+In April 1948 it increased its power from 250 W to 1 kW.

 Radio pioneer Arch L. Madsen, who would later achieve worldwide stature as Bonneville International Corporation's visionary leader, was KOVO's first station manager.
 Madsen, who previously built KSUB in Cedar City, Utah, also helped form the Inter-mountain Network which joined KOVO with KALL, KLO, and KOAL.

 In much of the 1960s and part of the 1970s, the station was co-owned and managed by prominent Provo citizen, Glen Shaw.
 The music format was Top 40 rock.
 Disk Jockeys included David White, Mike VanDorn, Dwayne Case, Leonard Banks, program director Randy Morrison, and others.
 In the fall of 1968 the youngest DJ at the station, 19 year old Rick Dewey, came on board from stations in Alabama, to attend college in Provo.
-With his encouragement the station purchased the industry's top jingles package, produced by PAM Jingles in Dallas, giving the station a much-needed upgrade in sound.
+With his encouragement the station purchased the industry's top jingles package, produced by PAMS in Dallas, giving the station a much-needed upgrade in sound.
 Along with the talented DJs that the station was procuring in the late 1960s, the station's quality was finally enhanced to the same or higher talent level as the two top rockers in Utah at the time – KNAK and KCPX in Salt Lake City, but its market share was predominantly Utah County and several counties south.
 Its nighttime signal occasionally reached all the way to Los Angeles, where a segment of its listeners included fellow DJs at the top rocker KHJ, as well as XERB, the “Boss Soul Power” border blaster station in Rosarito Beach, Mexico, who described themselves as fans of the station.
 With the advent of FM radio's rise, and with Shaw's impending retirement, in the mid-1970s the radio market changed so drastically that the station went into receivership and management changed, but the format remained the same for several years.
 John VanDorn took over in the mid-1970s as program director.

 In 1989 Steven Grow and his brother David purchased the old KOVO radio station with hopes of real estate development.
 They were anxious to develop the property for the next 6–7 years and to discontinue the use of the property by a radio station.
 Anticipating the sale of the property, they began to arrange with the management of KOVO to remove its towers.
 When the property did not sell, the radio station continued to lease the property.
 When flooding occurred in 1983 and a dike was built, the city was careful to include all 33 acre of the property in the area protected by the dike, which seemed to indicate the intent to use the property for something other than farming and grazing.